pachyderm/docs-content/latest/learn/glossary/file.md

 ---
 ## About

 A file is a Unix filesystem object, which is a directory or file, that stores data.
-Unlike source code version-control systems that are most suitable for storing plain text files, you can store any type of file in {{% productName %}}, including binary files.
+Unlike source code version-control systems that are most suitable for storing plain text files, you can store any type of file in {{%productName%}}, including binary files.

-Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), images, and other plain text and binary file formats. {{% productName %}} supports all file sizes and formats and applies storage optimization techniques, such as deduplication, in the background.
+Often, data scientists operate with comma-separated values (CSV), JavaScript Object Notation (JSON), images, and other plain text and binary file formats. {{%productName%}} supports all file sizes and formats and applies storage optimization techniques, such as deduplication, in the background.